TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

    - Details can be found [here](https://www.fdic.gov/resources/supervision-and-examinations/consumer-compliance-examination-manual/documents/10/x-3-1.pdf).
  - An authorization or agreement must provide the business consumer with the method to revoke his or her authorization by notifying the business originator in the manner prescribed, and the time-frame in which the revocation of the authorization must be provided.
  - An authorization or agreement must have the following verbiage (or substantially similar):
-“Submission of this transaction assumes an agreement is in place between both parties to allow converting this transaction into an Electronic Funds Transfer transaction or paper draft, and to debit this account for the amount of the transaction.
+	>Submission of this transaction assumes an agreement is in place between both parties to allow converting this transaction into an Electronic Funds Transfer transaction or paper draft, and to debit this account for the amount of the transaction.
 Additionally, the agreement further states that in the event this draft, or EFT is returned unpaid, a service fee, as allowable by law, will be charged to this account via draft, or EFT.
 In the event you choose to revoke this authorization, please do so by contacting the merchant directly.
-Please note that processing times may not allow for revocation of this authorization.”
+Please note that processing times may not allow for revocation of this authorization.

 # Checks by Phone

 ## Guarantee/Non-Guarantee

 Checks by Phone allows customers to authorize a debit to their check or savings bank account over the phone.
 The Checks by Phone program can only be used when there is an existing relationship between a business and consumer unless a situation arises where the consumer initiates the phone call to the business.

 Single or one-time Check by Phone debit transactions can be processed on a Guarantee program.
 Recurring debit transactions are only available to be processed on a Non-Guarantee program.

 ### Customer Authorization Requirements

 Clients are required to use commercially reasonable methods to authenticate, verify, and validate a customer’s identity prior or during authorization.

 Clients must retain the customer’s original authorization or a copy of the original authorization in its original form that can be reproduced upon request.

 Authorization should be securely stores and retained for two (2) years from the last ACH transaction to the customer’s bank account.

 Authorizations must be readily identifiable as an authorization containing clear and readily understandable terms (amount and timing).

 Single or one-time debit authorizations must be recorded through one of the following methods:

  - Recorded oral authorization